dartmouth-cs52/dartmouth-cs52.github.io/index.md

 Will be hands-on and interactive.
 See [lectures](/lectures).

-Unfortunately due to the nature of the class and our classroom size, auditing the class will not be permitted.
-All class material will be posted here online though!
+Unfortunately due to the projects based nature of the class, auditing the class will not be permitted.
+All class slides, notes, and assignments will be posted here online though!

 <!-- Additionally [DALI Lab Open Lab Nights](http://dali.dartmouth.edu/news-posts/dali-open-lab-hours) are a good time to get help with webdev from myself and DALI mentors. -->